Voxology-ai/vox-takehome-test/README.md

     - If you can showcase the Provider details fetched in the ui when the tool responds.
     - Not using reasoning models so that responses are fast.
     - Use your imagination/research to create these workflows.
+    - Any future plan to scale this to 1000 providers.

 ----